Frequently Asked Questions

 Can I cook in my room?

-For fire safety reasons, hot plates, electric or gas grills, toaster ovens or other cooking appliances are not allowed.
+For fire safety reasons, hot plates, electric or gas grills, air fryers, toaster ovens or other cooking appliances with heating elements are not allowed.
 Small microwaves are permitted in the residence hall rooms.

 back to top